null

 Tire puncture

-Factors that Accelerate Tire Tread Wear
+Factors That Accelerate Tire Tread Wear

 Road Hazard

 Road hazard is a big issue.
 Unfortunately, often if you are without a spare tire, you will be stranded on the side of the road.
 Road hazard damage includes potholes, obstacles, nails, glass, speed bumps, or curb damage.
-While these are accidental situations, but when they happen at slow speeds, the hard done will not be as serious.
+While these are accidental situations, when they happen at slow speeds, the hard done will not be as serious.

 Vehicle Issues

 Neglecting tire rotations, tire balancing, and the vehicle's alignment will shorten the tire's service life.
 They will result in accelerated and irregular wear formations.
-Therefore, different vehicle problems will result in you having to change tire sets sooner.
+Therefore, different vehicle problems will result in you having to change your tire sets sooner.
 When rotating your tires, be sure to not forget the spare tire either.

 Driving Style